-- the land used for the new woodland must have generated or been capable of generating a Single Farm Payment Scheme payment for you under the 2008 scheme - the land used for the new woodland must have been afforested for the first time after 31 December, 2008, and - you must be in receipt of a payment or participating in:

-schemes under the previous Rural Development Plan (Council Reg 1257/1999), namely Woodland Grant Scheme and Farmland Premium Scheme, or the scheme under the current Rural Development Plan (Council Reg 1698/2005), namely Woodland Creation as a Rural Priorities option, or a national scheme which would meet the same European Commission criteria (i.e. first-time afforestation, producers are not also benefiting from an early retirement scheme and the afforestation does not involve Christmas trees).
+- the land used for the new woodland must have generated or been capable of generating a Single Farm Payment Scheme payment under the 2008 scheme.
+This means that the land must have been claimed for Single Farm Payment in 2008 and the business which claimed the land must also have held Single Farm Payment entitlements - the land used for the new woodland must have been afforested for the first time after 31 December, 2008, and - you must be in receipt of a payment or participating in: - (i) schemes under the previous Rural Development Plan (Council Reg 1257/1999), namely Woodland Grant Scheme and Farmland Premium Scheme, or - (ii) the scheme under the current Rural Development Plan (Council Reg 1698/2005), namely Woodland Creation as a Rural Priorities option, or - (iii) a national scheme which would meet the same European Commission criteria (i.e. first-time afforestation, producers are not also benefiting from an early retirement scheme and the afforestation does not involve Christmas trees).
 This latter sub-category (iii) could cover schemes run separately by the Forestry Commission